coder-forge/chain-forge/README.md

 When you go the above url you will be shown a default contract `Ballot`.
 On the left is the `Code Editor` and on the right is a panel for interacting with your contracts.
 Create a new file by clicking the `new file` icon to the right of the tab for the initial contract.
-For now name this file `Parent` by clicking the tab name.
+For now name this file `Parent.sol` by clicking the tab name.

 ![alt text](https://raw.githubusercontent.com/coder-forge/chain-forge/part-1/browser-solidity.png "Solidity Browser")